orhaimwerthaim/AOS-OtherSystems-ROSPlanExperimentRDDL/README.md

 - [ROS](http://wiki.ros.org/ROS/Installation)
 - [Install ROSPlan dependencies](https://github.com/KCL-Planning/ROSPlan)

-Build:
+Build it using:
 ```sh
 $ cd <project_path>
 $ catkin_make
 ```
-<project_path> is the path to your local copy of the repository.
+<project_path> stand for the path to your local copy of the repository.

 Source:
 ```sh
 echo 'source <project_path>/devel/setup.bash' >> ~/.bashrc
 ```

-## Running the experiment
+## Running
-Since ROSPlan changes the problem.pddl file during its run, we must make sure that the current problem.pddl file is placed.
+Since ROSPlan changes the problem.pddl file during its run, we must make sure that the original problem.pddl file is placed.
 ```sh
 cp "<project_path>/src/rosplan_experiment_pddl/pddl/working pddl backup/experiment_problem.pddl" "<project_path>/src/rosplan_experiment_pddl/pddl/experiment_problem.pddl"
 ```
 You will need to restore the experiment_problem.pddl file after every run (use the command above).

-To run a simulation without gazebo open a new terminal:
+To run the experiment symbolically, open a new terminal and run the follwing commands:
 ```sh
 $ roslaunch rosplan_experiment_pddl icaps_experiment_sequential.launch
 $ rosservice call /run_planning_control
 ```

 If you want the gazebo simulation to work:
-- Change 'bool useSimulationServices = false;' to 'bool useSimulationServices = true;' in both 'NoKbUpdateActionInterface.h' and 'RPActionInterface.h' placed in '.../catkin_ws/src/ROSPlan/rosplan_planning_system/include/rosplan_action_interface'
+- Change 'bool useSimulationServices = false;' to 'bool useSimulationServices = true;' in both 'NoKbUpdateActionInterface.h' and 'RPActionInterface.h' placed in '<project_path>/src/ROSPlan/rosplan_planning_system/include/rosplan_action_interface'
-- Change the relative path of parameter 'map' in the launch file '.../catkin_ws/src/rosplan_experiment_pddl/launch/icaps_experiment_sequential.launch'
+- Change the relative path of parameter 'map' in the launch file '<project_path>/src/rosplan_experiment_pddl/launch/icaps_experiment_sequential.launch'
-- You may need to change additional relative paths of launch files for the gazebo simulation services (you will see red path errors in the terminal screen when you will run the experiment)
+- You may need to change additional relative paths of launch files for the gazebo simulation services (red errors in the terminal screen will point to the paths you need to change)